On this page

 |Download the brochure about Underground Coal Gasification in South Australia (PDF 351 KB)|

-As part of informing the regulatory process, Energy Resources Division commissions independent assessments and reviews, and constantly monitors national and international research to ensure decision-making relies on scientific, professional and appropriate assessment of risk.
+As part of informing the regulatory process, the Department for Energy and Mining - Energy Resources Division commissions independent assessments and reviews, and constantly monitors national and international research to ensure decision-making relies on scientific, professional and appropriate assessment of risk.

 Links to key research projects and assessments relevant to in-situ gasification (commonly referred to as underground coal gasification) are provided below: